zoh48gz04/PokeRNG-LuaScripts/GEN 2/README.md

 If using the Roamer Tracker script, its location will be displayed as a number which corresponds to these locations:
 ![](Viewer/Location%20Code.png)

+Nature is based on experience points, so gaining experience points will change nature.
+You can find a detailed table of what experience values translate to each natures [here](https://www.pokemonrng.com/misc-3ds-transporter-nature-tables)

+### Credits
+These scripts were created based on zep715's original code, by wwwwwwzx Source repo &amp; scripts by [wwwwwwzx](https://github.com/wwwwwwzx/gsclua/tree/master)